sarahciston/codingcare/posts/0critintro.md

 #### Artistic experimentation

-I’m interested in how artistic experiments can challenge paradigms in machine learning, data science, and technology more broadly.
+The case for combining creative and critical practices is already strong, and has been made elsewhere by many [XXXexpand][cite].
+I am interested in how this work shows up as experimentation and particularly in how artistic experiments can challenge paradigms in machine learning, data science, and technology more broadly.

 I have found artistic research practices can interrogate systems and imagine new ones.
 For me, it combines rigorous scholarly investigation, deep community building and activism, and creative play in ways that can connect to broader non-academic audiences.